MicrosoftDocs/cloud-adoption-framework/docs/strategy/inform/resiliency.md

 ## Plan for the unexpected

-In a modern landscape where downtime can lead to significant financial losses and damage to reputation, resilience is a necessity for many organizations.
+In a modern landscape where downtime can lead to significant financial losses and damage to reputation, resiliencey is a necessity for many organizations.
 Whether it's caused by natural disasters, cyberattacks, or system failures, disruption can happen unexpectedly at any time.

-Resilience is about ensuring that your cloud infrastructure and applications are robust enough to handle these challenges, minimize downtime, and preserve the integrity of your services and data.
+Resilieny is about ensuring that your cloud infrastructure and applications are robust enough to handle these challenges, minimize downtime, and preserve the integrity of your services and data.

-Typically, not all systems require the same level of resilience in your business.
-You might consider allowing flexibility in the resiliency levels within your business so you can focus on resilience investments where it matters most.
+Typically, not all systems require the same level of resiliency in your business.
+You might consider allowing flexibility in the resiliency levels within your business so you can focus on resiliency investments where it matters most.

 Resilience also enables your organization to maintain business continuity, meet regulatory requirements, and enhance customer trust by helping to ensure that critical applications and services remain available when the unexpected happens.